doriansmiley/codestrap-programs/apprenticeships/curriculum.md

 ## Docker Certification
 Docker is a technology used by most software engineers to distribute their code.
 Known as container virtualization, this management tool for distributing code is a foundational tool for all software engineers.
+Everything you need to know about the exam can be found [here](https://medium.com/bb-tutorials-and-thoughts/all-you-need-to-know-about-docker-certified-associate-dca-exam-21dd2ccadbc0).

 **Topics covered**:
 `docker consepts`